Chicago (musical): 2021 UK tour

 A new UK and Ireland tour began on September 11, 2021 at the King's Theatre, Glasgow.

+2023 Australia

+Australian theatrical producers John Frost (For Crossroads Live Australia) and Suzanne Jones (For Jones Theatrical Company) have confirmed they are uniting once more to bring Chicago back to Australia.
+This 2023/2024 production of Chicago will have its premiere at Perth’s Crown Theatre from November 2023, with a Brisbane season at the Queensland Performing Arts Centre (QPAC) Lyric Theatre to closely follow in January 2024.
+Two months later in March 2024, Her Majesty’s Theatre in Melbourne will host the production, And opens in August at the Festival Theatre Adelaide.
+Australia musical theatre star Anthony Warlow portrayed the role of Billy Flynn opposite Lucy Maunder as Roxie Hart.

 International productions

+Chicago has been produced several times in Denmark.
+The earliest productions were at Aarhus Teater and Alléscenen, both in 1976, with the latter notably starring Susse Wold as Roxie Hart, Lisbet Dahl as Velma Kelly, and Bent Mejding as Billy Flynn.
+Chicago has subsequently been produced at Det Danske Teater in 1977, Mercurteatret in 1988, Odense Teater in 1989, and Nørrebros Teater in 1992.
+Recently, Chicago has been produced twice at Det Ny Teater.
+The first production opened September 2007 and starred Birgitte Hjort Sørensen as Roxie Hart, Julie Steincke as Velma Kelly, and Peter Jorde as Billy Flynn.
+The second production opened January 2017 and starred Maria Lucia Rosenberg as Roxie Hart and Tomas Ambt Kofod as Billy Flynn, with Steincke reprising her role of Velma Kelly.
+A new production of Chicago at Aarhus Teater opened May 2024.

 The first Japanese-language production of the Tony-winning revival of Kander and Ebb's Chicago debuted in October 2008 at the Akasaka ACT Theatre in Tokyo, Japan, followed by an engagement at Osaka's Umeda Art Theatre.
 Presented by Barry and Fran Weissler in association with Tokyo Broadcasting System, Inc. and Kyodo Tokyo Inc., the b production starred Ryoko Yonekura as Roxie Hart, Yōka Wao as Velma Kelly and Ryuichi Kawamura as Billy Flynn.

-In Perú, the musical opened on June 16, 2012 starring Tati Alcántara, Denisse Dibós, and Marco Zunino at Teatro Municipal de Lima in Lima.
+In Peru, the musical opened on June 16, 2012 starring Tati Alcántara, Denisse Dibós, and Marco Zunino at Teatro Municipal de Lima in Lima.
 The show was also staged using a Spanish translation in Costa Rica in 2017 starring Silvia Baltodano and Isabel Guzman.